rhizomedotorg/conservation-tools/README.md

 conservation-tools
 ==================

 Tools used at Rhizome to archive web-based artwork.
+All scripts authored by Alexander Duryee.

 ### chrome_script.sh
 starts Google Chrome, disables cache, allows popups and Java/other plugins